Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 {{< /expand >}}

-13. The module owner merges the AVM-Review-PR, publishes the module to Terraform registry and updates the module proposal on the AVM repo with the following comment.
+13. Once the module owner perform the requested action in the previous step, the module reviewer updates the module proposal by performing the following steps:

-{{< expand "➕ AVM Terraform Module Publish Message" "expand/collapse" >}}

-`The initial review of this module is complete, and the module has been [published](REPLACE WITH THE LINK OF THE MODULE IN TERRAFORM REGISTRY) to the registry.
-Requesting AVM team to close this module proposal and mark the module available in the module index.`

-{{< /expand >}}

-14. The module reviewer updates the module proposal by performing the following steps:
-- Update the module index
-- Assign label Status: Module Available :green_circle:
+- Assign label Status: Module Available :green_circle: to the module proposal.
-- Close the module proposal which will move it from "In Review" to "Done" in the [AVM - Module Triage](https://github.com/orgs/Azure/projects/529) project.
+- Update the module index excel file and CSV file by creating a PR to update the module index and links the module proposal as an issue that gets closed once the PR is merged which will move the module proposal from "In Review" to "Done" in the [AVM - Module Triage](https://github.com/orgs/Azure/projects/529) project.